dusk-network/dusk-blockchain/pkg/core/database/README.md

 - Iterators/Cursors
 - Safe Concurrency model: One read-write transaction, many read-only transactions
 - Redundancy: blockchain data stored in a secondary in-memory or on-disk structure

-### Pending development

-- Implement a driver that uses RocksDB, LDBM or BoltDB as a KV store.
-This driver should serve as a second option for Mainnet needs.